 In order to begin your cloud computing journey, you must first choose the type of cloud computing architecture that your cloud computing services will be deployed on.
-These options include public, private, multicloud and hybrid cloud computing.
+These cloud technology options include public cloud, private cloud, hybrid cloud, and multicloud.

 Public Cloud Computing